 Office Building Management Fees: The Fee-on-Fee Problem and Cap Violations

 Management fees are the single most disputed line item in office CAM reconciliations.
 Every office building passes through some form of property management cost.
 The question is whether the amount, the calculation method, and the fee base are all consistent with what your lease actually authorizes.
+For a 10,000 SF tenant in a Class A building paying $9/SF in CAM, a management fee violation alone can cost $1,200 per year, totaling $7,200 over a 6-year lookback period from a single line item.

-The fee-on-fee problem: The management fee is calculated on a base that already includes the management fee itself, or on a base that includes operating expense reimbursements paid by tenants — creating a circular or inflated calculation.
+The fee-on-fee problem: The management fee is calculated on a base that already includes the management fee itself, or on a base that includes operating expense reimbursements paid by tenants, creating a circular or inflated calculation.

 Cap violations: The lease specifies a percentage or dollar cap on management fees.
 The landlord applies a rate or base that produces a number above the cap.